hellosign/hellosign-embedded/README.md

         The signature request URL to open in the embedded iFrame.

+    * `uxVersion` *Number* (required)

+        An integer representing the version of the embedded signing UX to display to users, where `1` is the legacy UX and `2` is the responsive UX.
+It is currently required that you specify `uxVersion: 2`.
+This option is in the process of being phased out, but is required in the interim.

     * `requester` *String* (required*)

         The email of the individual issuing the signature request.
 This option is **required** only for "Me and Others" signature requests.

-    * `uxVersion` *Number* (recommended)

-        An integer representing the version of the embedded signing UX to display to users, where `1` is the legacy UX and `2` is the responsive UX.
-If you are a new HelloSign API customer, it is recommended that you specify `uxVersion: 2`.

-        Note: This option is only honored if your account has accessed the API prior to **Nov 14, 2015**.
-Defaults to `1`.

     * `redirectUrl` *String*